Graduate Program

 Welcome to AMS!

-Our classes draw on interdisciplinary approaches in a variety of fields, including Anthropology, Art History, Ethnic Studies, Film and Media Studies, Gender/Queer Studies, Geography and Urban Studies, History, and Sociology.
-Classes incorporate a variety of texts, including novels, music, dance, film, comics, and memes, to interpret ideologies about race, class, gender, sexuality, and dis/ability.
+Our coursework draws on interdisciplinary approaches in a variety of fields including but not limited to Anthropology, Art History, Ethnic Studies, Film and Media Studies, Literary Studies, Gender/Queer Studies, Geography and Urban Studies, History and Sociology.

 What's special about the AMS PhD program?